Exposing the Supposed Trinity ‘Proof’ Texts

 And now the letter that you sent to US has been plainly read before me. – Ezra 4:18

-Does this mean that the “US” in the above verse means a plurality, or “trinity” of precisely three persons?
+Does this mean that the 'us' is a plurality of three persons?

-No, in the surrounding context of Ezra, “us” is many, but the accurate number cannot be fully determined.
+No, in the surrounding context of this verse, 'us' is many, but the accurate number cannot be fully determined.

 The Domain of God

 The suffix of ‘elohim’ (EL) is attached to many names in Scripture such as, DaniEL, IsraEL, ELijah, EzekiEL, GabriEL, JoEL and RachEL.
 Unlike YHWH, the pronunciation and vowels of this word have been preserved.
 ‘Elohim’ occurs more than 2500 times in the Hebrew text with various meanings from Egyptian deities (Exodus 12:12) to 'the god of Moab' (1 Kings 11:33).
 ‘Elohim’ also refers to demons and seraphim and other supernatural entities (1 Samuel 28:13).

 ‘Elohim’ (God) cannot be applied as a personal name when it refers to something impersonal like man, creature, father or brother.
 A name can only be given when the context determines it.

 ‘Elohim’ describes a domain of the individual(s) it refers to.
 The one God, the Father is YHWH; therefore, ‘elohim’ would be His domain of having all power, authority, magnificence, excellence, etc. When ‘elohim’ refers to angel(s), it is delegated as a sub-domain of the Father and then to a personal name if identified.
 In likewise manner, when humans are referred to as ‘elohim’ such as kings and prophets, they too are a sub-domain of the Father.